 Wix delivers best for small websites with its drag-and-drop editor and options for eCommerce and portfolios.

-While we stick by our well-considered decision for this review, we recommend you take each option for a spin.
-Take advantage of the free trial offered by each platform and avail of their money-back guarantee;
+While we stick by our well-considered decision for this review, we recommend you take it for a spin.
+Take advantage of the free trial and avail of their money-back guarantee;

 Which among Squarespace vs Shopify vs Wix have the best themes and templates?